SusheelThapa/Quine-devmeme/README.md

 ### Prerequisites

-Before running, `Quine-devmeme`, you will need an **Gemini API** key.
+Before running `Quine-devmeme`, you will need a **Gemini API** key.
 You can obtain an API key by registering on the Google Gemini platform.

 ### Setup